 Heat styling is one of the main causes of everyday breakage, so you’ll want to eliminate your curling irons, straighteners and hair dryers from your daily routine as much as possible.
 When you do decide to use heat to style your hair, make sure you use a heat protectant like Hair Strengthening & Protection Hair Oil.

-Similarly, you may want to consider limiting how much you color your hair or stop coloring altogether.
-Hair color often damages hair, leading to breakage.
+Similarly, you may want to consider limiting how much you colour your hair or stop colouring altogether.
+Hair bleaching often damages hair, leading to breakage.

-If you can’t give up hair color altogether, make sure to incorporate a protein-building deep conditioner into your routine like our Protein Reconstructor Hair Mask.
-This treatment utilizes hydrolyzed vegetable proteins to rebuild the outer layer of the hair shaft, helping to strengthen hair against breakage and diffuse thinning.
+If you can’t give up hair colour altogether, make sure to incorporate a protein-building deep conditioner into your routine like our Protein Reconstructor Hair Mask.
+This treatment utilises hydrolyzed vegetable proteins to rebuild the outer layer of the hair shaft, helping to strengthen hair against breakage and diffuse thinning.